-With so many types of bedding to choose from, different thread counts and togs, we know buying bedding can be a confusing process.
-Different finishes and materials can affect the feel and overall look of your bed, which is why it is so important to know all about the bedding terms.
+With so many different items to consider, from thread counts and togs to deciphering between loveseats and armchairs, we know that shopping for your home can be a little confusing at times.
+Different finishes and materials can affect the feel and overall look of your space, which is why it is essential to get clued up on your interior design terminology.

 Fitted Sheet - Placed directly on top of your mattress, a fitted sheet features an elastic hem and should fit snugly.
 There are two size options for fitted sheets: Standard and Deep.
 Standard sheets are suitable for mattresses with a depth of up to 30cm, while deep sheets fit up to 34cm.

 Top tip: We also have kids fitted sheets perfect for your little one’s bedding.

 Flat Sheet - The flat sheet provides an extra layer of luxury and warmth between your sheet and your duvet cover.
 This is a trick commonly used by hotels and will instantly elevate your bed.

 Bedspread - Placed over your duvet cover and often opulently draping to the floor, a bedspread is a lightweight and decorative item that goes on top of all your bedding.
 A bedspread can also be used in the colder months to make your bed more cosy.